Inn at Manchester/courtesy photo

 Inn at Manchester

-In the heart of Manchester is this lovely inn owned and operated by Frank Hanes and his family.
+In the heart of Manchester is this lovely inn that was recently purchased by Brian Maggiotto and his wife Gabriella Torres.
 With 21 luxurious guest rooms—including 12 suites—a cozy pub, and multiple common area rooms to kick back and relax, the inn is an ideal spot for a romantic getaway or trip with friends.
 Bromley Mountain is just minutes away and local shops, outlets, and restaurants are within walking distance of the inn.
 (3967 Main St., Manchester; 802-362-1793; http://innatmanchester.com).

 Blueberry Hill Inn in Goshen